 Instructions

 - Soak the beef.
-Add beef to a large bowl and cover with water.
+Add cubed beef to a large bowl and cover with cold water.
 Let soak for 30 minutes-1 hour.
-Then drain in colander, rinse well, and pat dry.
-Wipe bowl dry.
+Then drain, rinse well, and pat as dry as possible.

 - Marinade the beef.
-To the empty bowl, add shallot, garlic, Chinese five spice, paprika, fish sauce, ketchup, 1 teaspoon salt, and ½ teaspoon pepper.
-Whisk to combine.
-Add beef cubes and mix until evenly coated, then let marinade for at least 30 minutes while you prep the vegetables.
+To a large mixing bowl, add shallot, garlic, Chinese five spice, paprika, fish sauce, ketchup, 1 teaspoon salt, and ½ teaspoon pepper.
+Stir well, then add beef cubes and mix until evenly coated.
+Let marinade for at least 30 minutes while you prep the vegetables.
+If marinading for more than 2 hours, cover with plastic wrap and store in the fridge.

 - Cook the stew.
 On your Instant Pot, turn on Sauté (Normal) mode and add oil.
 When it reads "Hot", add onion and let sauté for 1 minute until fragrant.
 Then add ginger and stir for 30 seconds, making sure to not let it brown.